 - loss of appetite

-- dry mouth or sharp, unpleasant metallic taste
+- dry mouth; sharp, unpleasant metallic taste

-- furry tongue or mouth or tongue irritation
+- furry tongue; mouth or tongue irritation

-- numbness or tingling of the hands or feet
+- numbness, pain, burning, or tingling in your hands or feet

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online (http://www.fda.gov/Safety/MedWatch) or by phone (1-800-332-1088).

 Before having any laboratory test, tell your doctor and the laboratory personnel that you are receiving metronidazole injection.

 It is important for you to keep a written list of all of the prescription and nonprescription (over-the-counter) medicines you are taking, as well as any products such as vitamins, minerals, or other dietary supplements.
 You should bring this list with you each time you visit a doctor or if you are admitted to a hospital.
 It is also important information to carry with you in case of emergencies.